-Components of compensation Amounts paid during the past financial year Amounts allocated during the past financial year Remarks Variable annual Objectives Target Maximum Level of achievement compensation (continued) Achievement of bu profit from recurring operations 20% 37.5% 37.5% Achievement of bu Group net profit fr recurring operation om 20% 37.5% 37.5% Achievement of bu Recurring Free Ca 20% 37.5% 37.5% Rate of cash conve profit from recurring operations (cash of ng 20% 37.5% 37.5% Overall rate of ac of objectives hievement 80% 150% 150% 41% of Mr Alexandre Ricard's aximum of 45%, breaking down Objectives Target Maximum Level of achievement Assessment Ability to effectively address the impacts of the COVID-19 pandemic and limit the impacts on the Group 12% 18% 18% The Group has implemented material resources and procedures to protect the health and safety of its employees: supplies of protective equipment, implementation of health directives, permanent monitoring of the health situation, psychological support.
+Components of compensation Amounts paid during the past financial year Amounts allocated during the past financial year Remarks Variable annual Objectives Target Maximum Level of achievement compensation (continued) Achievement of budgeted profit from recurring operations 20% 37.5% 37.5% Achievement of budgeted Group net profit from recurring operations 20% 37.5% 37.5% Achievement of budgeted Recurring Free Cash Flow 20% 37.5% 37.5% Rate of cash conversion for profit from recurring operations (cash conversion) 20% 37.5% 37.5% Overall rate of achievement of objectives 80% 150% 150% to 41% of Mr Alexandre Ricard's maximum of 45%, breaking down

+Objectives Target Maximum Level of achievement Assessment Ability to effectively address the mpacts of the COVID-19 boandemic and imit the impacts on the Group 12% 18% 18% The Group has implemented material resources and procedures to protect the health and safety of its employees: supplies of protective equipment, implementation of health directives, permanent monitoring of the health situation, psychological support.
 The impacts of the health crisis were also limited thanks to effective cash management (refinancing, credit lines, transformation project, etc.) and agility in the reallocation of resources.
 The result of this effective management is the return to a pre-Covid level of activity and financial performance for the fiscal year.